No matter how much you’re trying not to get that crisp white linen dirty, accidents happen most of the time – even in the comforts of our bed.

 - Repeat this technique a few times if the stain hasn’t entirely lifted.

 Did you know?
 Hydrogen peroxide is also a good ingredient when dealing with how to clean red wine out of a mattress.
-Hydrogen peroxide is a mild bleaching agent that breaks down the stain’s colour-causing components, so it becomes invisible.
+Hydrogen peroxide is a mild bleaching agent that breaks down the stain’s colour-causing components, making it invisible.

 A mixture of table salt and hydrogen peroxide is recommended for stubborn bloodstains.